balena-io/docs/shared/getting-started/getDeviceOnDash/intel-nuc.md

 Now connect up the power supply and turn the device on.
 The power button may be a small round button on the top of the device or a square button on the front.

 Press the F10 key while the **BIOS** is loading in order to enter the boot menu.
-Next, select the `UEFI : USB` option from the boot menu so that the device will boot from your USB drive.
+Next, select the `UEFI : USB` (or `resinOS`) option from the boot menu so that the device will boot from your USB drive.

 Once the device boots, you should see it pop up on your {{ $names.company.lower }} dashboard.
 It will immediately go into a `flashing internal media` state.
 This means that the device is flashing the {{ $names.os.lower }} onto your internal flash media.